IODD TRIM Tool

 ## 7. Drive Inspect Tab

-* **Run Inspection**: Retrieves detailed volume information for the selected disk.
+Provides detailed partition/volume/free-space diagnostics for the selected disk.

-* Disk model, size (GiB + total sectors), number of volumes, list of file systems
+* Disk model, size (GiB + sectors), volume count, file-system list

 | Column | Description |